 Children's Hospital is part of the UPMC family.

-Through clinical trials, the Pediatric Hematology/Oncology team at Children's Hospital of Pittsburgh of UPMC is accelerating the search for cures to childhood cancer.
+Through clinical trials, the Pediatric Hematology/Oncology team at UPMC Children's Hospital of Pittsburgh is accelerating the search for cures to childhood cancer.
 Collaborating closely with the Children’s Oncology Group (COG), the only pediatric oncology clinical trials group funded by the National Cancer Institute and National Institutes of Health, Children’s is among an elite group of hospitals participating in Phase I clinical trials through COG and the Pediatric Brain Tumor Consortium.

 To help you locate a study relevant to your interests, we have organized them below.